jose-donato/PageKit/README.md

-# Readtils
+# PageKit

-A minimalistic browser extension for Chrome and Firefox with reading utilities: dark mode toggle and page-to-markdown conversion.
+A minimal browser extension for Chrome and Firefox with essential web utilities: dark mode, page-to-markdown conversion, and color picker.

 ## Features

 - **Dark Mode** - Toggle any webpage to dark mode using smart CSS inversion.
 Preserves images and videos.
 Remembers your preference per-site.
 - **Page to Markdown** - Convert the current page content to Markdown and copy to clipboard.
-Useful for saving articles, documentation, or any web content.
+Great for saving articles, documentation, or any web content.
+- **Color Picker** - Pick any color from the page and copy the hex code to clipboard.
+Uses native EyeDropper API on Chrome, canvas fallback on Firefox.

 ## Installation

 ### Chrome

 1. Download or clone this repository
-2. Run `npm run build` (or just use the pre-built `dist/chrome` folder)
+2. Run `pnpm run build` (or just use the pre-built `dist/chrome` folder)
 3. Open `chrome://extensions`
 4. Enable "Developer mode" (top right)
 5. Click "Load unpacked"